Ethiopia

 - When did we start working in Ethiopia?

-Mary’s Meals has been serving meals in Ethiopia since 2017
+Mary’s Meals began serving meals in Ethiopia in 2017.

 - How many children do we feed in Ethiopia?